 Internet of Everything: definition, value and place in a broader picture of decentralization

 Originally Cisco defined the Internet of Everything as the intelligent connection of people, process, data and things.

-Now Cisco’s Internet of Everything newsroom page says: “The Internet of Everything (IoE) brings together people, process, data, and things to make networked connections more relevant and valuable than ever before-turning information into actions that create new capabilities, richer experiences, and unprecedented economic opportunity for businesses, individuals, and countries”.
+Now Cisco’s Internet of Everything updated explainer says: “The Internet of Everything (IoE) brings together people, process, data, and things to make networked connections more relevant and valuable than ever before-turning information into actions that create new capabilities, richer experiences, and unprecedented economic opportunity for businesses, individuals, and countries”.

 According to the company, with the Internet of Everything there is $14,4 trillion in “Value at Stake”.
 Again, this is not the Internet of Things as we sometimes read but the Internet of Everything which is not the same as you’ll read.
 The number also deserves an update as it was originally released in 2013, yet continues to be used.
 We’ve embedded the so-called Internet of Everything or IoE Value Index from 2013 below.

 For Cisco the Internet of Everything is the next wave of Internet growth which, as an overarching term points at the connection of things, people, processes and data in one vast distributed network.

 This distributed component also about the evolutions in computing and networking overall whereby there is a clear distributed shift, towards the edge.